qixuchen/AutoTest/code/AutoTest/README.md

 where `header` is the column header, `val` is the column values, `outlier` is the detected error, and `conf` is the confidence of the error.

+## Rerun both Step-1 and Step-2: Perform both offline learning and make new predictions

+To fully rerun the offline training in Step-1 (can be time-consuming), and online prediciton in Step-2, please follow the following steps.

-## Reproduce: jupyter notebook to reproduce main results
+### Reproduce: jupyter notebook to reproduce main results

-We prepared a Jupyter notebook to reproduce the main results in the paper.
+We prepared a set of Jupyter notebooks so that others can follow along end-to-end, to reproduce the results in the paper.

 In `code/AutoTest_reproduce_main_results.ipynb` we  (1) reproduce our main results in this notebook, including the PR curves of methods compared in the paper (Figure 7 and 8 of the paper), and (2) demonstrate examples errors detected by our proposed SDC on the benchmarks (in output cells).

-## Data: train and benchmark datasets
+### Data: train and benchmark datasets

 We make our training corpora (`RT-train`, `ST-train`) and the two 1200-column benchmark data  (`RT-bench`, `ST-bench`) available in `data` folder of our [google drive](https://drive.google.com/drive/folders/15pNNrk9IqXOMofR5b2cpftk4A-AfjQiN?usp=sharing) (described in Section 5.1 of the paper).
 We will release the benchmark data publicly once the double-blind review process is complete.

-### Training corpora
+#### Training corpora

 Each line in the training corpora `RT-train` and `ST-train` corresponds to a extracted column.
 Each line has 4 fields (tab-separated) and the meaning of each field from left to right is as follows.